57blocks/website-article/articles/How to QA Smart Contracts on Blockchain/README.md

 By undergoing rigorous testing, smart contracts can be trusted to manage transactions and execute terms autonomously on the blockchain with reduced risk of hacks, funds loss, or unintended consequences.

 - **Hardhat:** Is one of the most popular programming environments based on Javascript for developing Ethereum-based decentralized applications.
-- **Foundry:** Is a convenient Ethereum application development toolkit written in Rust.Foundry that is rapid, modular, and portable.
+- **Foundry:** Is a convenient Ethereum application development toolkit written in Rust.
+Foundry that is rapid, modular, and portable.
 Essentially, Foundry is a reinvention of the dapp.tools testing framework.
 - **Brownie:** Is a Python-based testing framework for smart contracts targeting blockchains that operate an Ethereum Virtual Machine.
 Developers can run tests before deploying contracts on EVM-compatible networks.
 - **Waffle:** Typescript-compatible smart contract testing library for Ethereum that works with ethers.js.
 - **Truffle:** Is the leading Ethereum development environment for building, deploying, and testing smart contracts.
 (The Truffle suite is being [phased out](https://consensys.io/blog/consensys-announces-the-sunset-of-truffle-and-ganache-and-new-hardhat?utm_source=github&utm_medium=referral&utm_campaign=2023_Sep_truffle-sunset-2023_announcement_); we advise against using it moving forward)